Wills Attorney in Washington, D.C.

 - A living will allows you to list your desires for medical treatment if you are not capable of expressing consent.

 Leave a legacy of love as your last act.
-Contact estate planning attorney Michelle Lanchester.
-She will take the time to answer your questions, get to know you and your family and help you write a will that meets your needs.
-With more than 25 years of expert experience in wills and estate planning, our Maryland and Washington DC estate planning lawyer will show you how to translate your depth of care for your loved ones and concern for your assets and property into an estate plan that reflects your needs.
+Contact Attorney Michelle Lanchester.
+She will take the time to answer your questions, get to know you and your family, and help you write a will that meets your needs.
+With more than 30 of experience, our Washington, D.C. wills lawyer will show you how to translate your depth of care for your loved ones and concern for your assets and property into an estate plan that reflects your needs.